 This is the term for putting a coal mine in mothballs.
 It’s on the spectrum somewhere between digging and closing down.
-At least one private law firm acknowledges that it is ‘not surprising’ that companies are placing mines into care and maintenance in the current economic climate.
-When a mine is in care and maintenance, its operator ostensibly waits for the saleable price of its product to increase so the mine can start producing again.
-As such, the mine does not need to be rehabilitated and future costs stay off the balance sheet.
-In Queensland, the term ‘care and maintenance’ is not defined in legislation.
-A mine could be in care and maintenance in perpetuity, or until the mining company goes bankrupt.
+When a mine is in “care and maintenance”, its operator waits for the saleable price of its product to increase so the mine can start producing again.
+When the company has cash the mine is not rehabilitated and costs stay off the balance sheet.
+It can prolong bankruptcy as cash reserves run dry.

 #2 EXTRACT UNTIL CASH RESERVES RUN DRY